-The Trust Board will inform Suffolk County Council and the SSP annually about the discharge of their safeguarding duties by completing the safeguarding self-assessment audit.
+The governing body/proprietor will inform Suffolk County Council and the SSP annually about the discharge of their safeguarding duties by completing the safeguarding self-assessment audit.

-Designated Safeguarding Lead (DSL) and safeguarding staff
+Designated Safeguarding Lead (DSL)

-The Senior DSL will take oversight for safeguarding and child protection (including online safety including and understanding the filtering and monitoring systems in place).
+The DSL will take lead responsibility for safeguarding and child protection (including online safety including and understanding the filtering and monitoring systems in place).
 This will be made explicit in the role-holder's job description.
 (The broad areas of responsibility and activities related to the role of the DSL are set out in Annex C of KCSiE).
-Actual safeguarding cases will be handled by the safeguarding team of professional DSLs.

-The professional DSLs will have the appropriate status, authority, time, funding, training, resources and support they need to carry out the duties of the post effectively.
+The DSL will have the appropriate status, authority, time, funding, training, resources and support they need to carry out the duties of the post effectively.

-&lt;sup>5 Set out in paragraphs 81-93 of KCSiE
+&lt;sup>6 Set out in paragraphs 81-93 of KCSiE

-The professional DSLs will provide advice and support to staff in school and will liaise with the local authority and work with other agencies in line with Working Together to Safeguard Children.
+The DSL and any alternate DSLs will provide advice and support to staff in school and will liaise with the local authority and work with other agencies in line with Working Together to Safeguard Children.

-During term time, the professional DSL are always available during school hours for staff to discuss any safeguarding concerns.
-There are links to the safeguarding team in our linked colleges who work 52 weeks per year and make arrangements for adequate and appropriate cover arrangements for any out of hours/out of term time activities.
+During term time, the DSL and/or an alternate should always be available during school hours for staff to discuss any safeguarding concerns.
+The DSL will make arrangements for adequate and appropriate cover arrangements for any out of hours/out of term time activities.

-All school DSLs and alternates will undergo training to provide them with the knowledge and skills to carry out the role.
-This training will be updated every year.
+The DSL will undergo training to provide them with the knowledge and skills to carry out the role.
+This training will be updated every two years.

-The DSLs will liaise with the Senior DSL and Head of School to inform them of issues and in particular ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+The DSL will liaise with the headteacher to inform them of issues and in particular ongoing enquiries under section 47 of the Children Act 1989 and police investigations.